What Is a Quiet Time?

 I hope you love the products and resources I recommend here at A Little R & R. Just so you know, it is possible that I get a commission and collect income from the links on this page.
 Click here for more info.

-I understand these frustrations, because I’ve experienced all of them.
+I understand these frustrations because I’ve experienced all of them.

 To start with, we need to answer the question:

-What is a quiet time?
+What is a Quiet Time?

-A quiet time is essentially a block of time that we set aside to quiet our hearts and minds so that we can concentrate on God’s Word and prayer.
+A quiet time is essentially a block of time we set aside to quiet our hearts and minds so that we can concentrate on God’s Word and prayer.

 We live in a society that is filled with a lot of noise.

-Some of it is audible noise, some of it is visual noise, but that noise or stimulation is almost everywhere we look.
+Some of it is audible noise, and some of it is visual noise, but that noise or stimulation is almost everywhere we look.
 It is so hard to turn it off and allow silence to settle around us.

 And yet, unless we allow silence in our lives, we can’t hear the voice of the Holy Spirit speaking to us.

-Not the least of which are our cell phones that ping notifications every few minutes.
+I understand that because there are so many things around us that distract us, not the least of which is our cell phones that ping notifications every few minutes.

 But an effective quiet time must first start with quiet….silence.